 The third-seeded Hurricanes advanced to the semifinals on Tuesday against No. 2 Upper Perkiomen.

 "These girls really want the district championship,' said Villa coach Janet Coady.
-They came out really
+They came out really hard, especially in the second half, and never let up.'

 After setting up its third penalty corner in the first four minutes of play, Siana put the ball in play on the insert, sending it in to Alexa Ostoich.
 She sent the ball cageward, where Ameila Iacobucci was waiting, taking the pass and slapping it past Dock goalie Eliza Wilkins for the goal.